AN APPOINTMENT ONLINE

 Our inspectors will look for signs of infestation, as well as any signs of wood destroying insect activity in the past.
 Even if termites are not present or active, the damage they caused may still require attention.

-Efflorescence is a white powdery mineral and salt residue often found on brick, cement, and even stone.
+Water damage is a threat to Wisconsin homes all years.
+Summer and spring bring rain, winter and fall bring ice and snow.
+One sign of water is efflorescence, a powdery white mineral and salt residue often found on brick, cement, and even stone.
 It forms when excess water soaks into the brick or concrete, dissolving minerals which then remain on the surface after the water evaporates.

 Efflorescence is not a problem in and of itself other than giving your masonry an unsightly appearance, which may include crystals, stains, and fine dust.
 However efflorescence can indicate water damage, and should be carefully examined by an experienced home inspector to diagnose possible problems such as rot or mold.